Samarkand: Architecture

-Timur initiated the building of Bibi Khanum after his 1398–1399 campaign in India.
-Bibi Khanum originally had about 450 marble columns, which were hauled there and set up with the help of 95 elephants that Timur had brought back from Hindustan.
+Timur initiated the building of Bibi-Khanym after his 1398–1399 campaign in India.
+The Bibi-Khanym originally had about 450 marble columns, which were hauled there and set up with the help of 95 elephants that Timur had brought back from Hindustan.
 Artisans and stonemasons from India designed the mosque's dome, giving it its distinctive appearance amongst the other buildings.
 An 1897 earthquake destroyed the columns, which were not entirely restored in the subsequent reconstruction.

 The best-known landmark of Samarkand is the mausoleum known as Gur-i Amir.
 It exhibits the influences of many cultures, past civilizations, neighboring peoples, and religions, especially those of Islam.
 Despite the devastation wrought by Mongols to Samarkand's pre-Timurid Islamic architecture, under Timur these architectural styles were revived, recreated, and restored.
 The blueprint and layout of the mosque itself, with their precise measurements, demonstrate the Islamic passion for geometry.
 The entrance to the Gur-i Amir is decorated with Arabic calligraphy and inscriptions, the latter a common feature in Islamic architecture.
 Timur's meticulous attention to detail is especially obvious inside the mausoleum: the tiled walls are a marvelous example of mosaic faience, an Iranian technique in which each tile is cut, colored, and fit into place individually.
 The tiles of the Gur-i Amir were also arranged so that they spell out religious words such as "Muhammad" and "Allah."

 The ornamentation of the Gur-i Amir's walls includes floral and vegetal motifs, which signify gardens; the floor tiles feature uninterrupted floral patterns.
 In Islam, gardens are symbols of paradise, and as such, they were depicted on the walls of tombs and grown in Samarkand itself.
 Samarkand boasted two major gardens, the New Garden and the Garden of Heart's Delight, which became the central areas of entertainment for ambassadors and important guests.
 In 1218, a friend of Genghis Khan named Yelü Chucai reported that Samarkand was the most beautiful city of all, as "it was surrounded by numerous gardens.
 Every household had a garden, and all the gardens were well designed, with canals and water fountains that supplied water to round or square-shaped ponds.
 The landscape included rows of willows and cypress trees, and peach and plum orchards were shoulder to shoulder."
 Persian carpets with floral patterns have also been found in some Timurid buildings.